Six Gering school board candidates advance to general election

 John Maser got the third highest number of votes with 602.
 Despite being a graduate of Scottsbluff High School, he raised his family in the Gering Public Schools system, and his wife is a teacher at Geil Elementary.

 Former Gering High School teacher Justin Reinmuth scored 591 votes to secure his spot on the general election ballot.
-Reinmuth is a Gering alum and former Gering teacher.
+Reinmuth is a Gering alumnus and former Gering teacher.

 Kolene Woodward, a substitute teacher for the district, reeled in 519 votes.
 She said her primary goal, if elected in November, will be to bring back Gering’s academic excellence.